elkinal/health/README.md

 You should clone this repo in VSCode

-### 'move the credentials.js' file into the './src' directory
+- Move the 'credentials.js' file into the './src' directory
-You have to do this to allow AWS / OpenAI access
+- You have to do this so that the app can use AWS / OpenAI
+- Then run the commands below.

 ### `npm install`